zjin710/repository1/README.md

 ## Overview

+The system is to simulate a university system, particularly in student intake management, assignment creation, assignation, submission, and grading, etc, including extra features such as login, update profile, and so on.

 The codebase is structured to reflect the contributions of each team member, with individual folders designated for each role stored in the `src` directory of the master page.
 Text files used by all roles are saved in the `txtfiles` directory of the master page.